canonical/ubuntu-pro-client/docs/index.rst

 Ubuntu Pro Client
 #################

-`Ubuntu Pro <Pro_>`_ is a suite of additional services provided by Canonical on top of Ubuntu.
-Whether you’re an enterprise customer deploying systems at scale or want security patching for your personal Ubuntu LTS at home, the Ubuntu Pro Client (``pro``) is the command-line tool that will help you manage the services you need.
+Whether you’re an enterprise customer deploying systems at scale or want security patching for your personal Ubuntu LTS at home, the Ubuntu Pro Client (``pro``) is the command-line tool that will help you manage your `Ubuntu Pro <Pro_>`_ services.
 If you're not sure which services you need, :ref:`check out our overview <which-services>`.

 The Ubuntu Pro Client comes pre-installed on every Ubuntu system.
 You can run